Are you looking for a way to show popular posts on your WordPress website?

 Cons: The popular posts feature does not allow you to show popular posts in a particular date range.

-As the name suggests, this plugin allows you to show popular posts in a slider, a grid block, or as a plain list.
-This way you can show your best content in more engaging ways than just a list of links in your sidebar.
+Trending/Popular Post Slider and Widget allows you to show popular posts in a slider, a grid block, or as a plain list.
+This way, you can show your best content in more engaging ways than just a list of links in your sidebar.

 It comes with a simple settings page where you can choose the time range.
 This allows you to show posts trending during a particular year, month, or week.

 The plugin comes with easy-to-use shortcodes that you can add to your posts or pages.
 You can also use the shortcode in your page builder plugin modules.